austation/austation/README.md

 **You can no longer compile the codebase simply through Dream Maker**.

-**Building Beestation in Dream Maker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.
+**Building AuStation in Dream Maker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.

 ### Building with VSCode (Preferred)